suitenumerique/find/docs/setup-indexer.md

 ````

 `TRIGRAMS_BOOST` is weight boost applied to the trigram score in the document matching.
 `TRIGRAMS_MINIMUM_SHOULD_MATCH` is the minimal number or proportion of trigrams having to match to score.
-It
+It is
-either an absolute number or proportion as the default value.
+either an absolute number or proportion.

 ## Setup indexation API